opentx/lua-reference-guide/known_issues.md

 **GPS field names** are covered in [Handling GPS Sensor Data](handling_gps_sensor_data.md)

 **Lipo voltage field names (LVSS)** are covered in [Handling Lipo Sensor Data](handling_lipo_sensor_data.md)

+#### Maintaining compatibility with OpenTX 2.0

+**Automatic invocation of the background function** - Beginning in OpenTX 2.1 the background() function is called automatically prior to each invocation of the run() function.
+Under 2.0 you must explicitly call your background function within your run function.